wisehodl/go-honeybee/README.md

 The pool owns peer registration, event plumbing, and lifecycle.
 The worker owns what happens on the wire.
 The default worker can be replaced entirely or composed from the exported `Run*` building blocks that Honeybee provides.

-See EXTEND.md for the worker interface contract, the `PoolPlugin` fields, and the available building blocks for both inbound and outbound pools.
+See EXTEND.md for the worker interface contract, the `PoolPlugin` fields, and the available building blocks for the pool worker.

 ## Configuration